(Fluxus Art Movement: Definition, Artists and Examples - dans le gris)

 Fluxus integrates art into everyday life, emphasizing simplicity and blurring the boundaries between art and the mundane.
 Its works, whether physical or performative, often display a critical attitude toward art itself, prioritizing process over the finished product.
 Fluxus artists reject the notion of art as a rarefied commodity reserved for the elite, advocating instead for a democratic and inclusive approach to creativity.

-While Fluxus shares similarities with conceptual art in its rejection of traditional artistic conventions and emphasis on ideas over aesthetics, it maintains its distinct focus on the integration of art and life.
+While Fluxus shares similarities with Conceptual art in its rejection of traditional artistic conventions and emphasis on ideas over aesthetics, it maintains its distinct focus on the integration of art and life.
 The artists associated with Fluxus include Yoko Ono, Nam June Paik, Ay-O, and Ben Vautier.
 Each of these artists brings their unique perspectives and contributions to the Fluxus art movement.

 (Fluxus Art Movement: Definition, Artists and Examples - dans le gris)